duckhai1/RentingAndroidAppDraft/exercises/testing/logic/staff.md

             + The staff can access information that he/she is authorized to
     + **`testLoginStaffUnknown`**: test if the server behaves as expected when invalid credentials are provided
         + _Preconditions_:
-            + Invalid credentials are provided (username-password pair is not contained in the database)
+            + Invalid credentials are provided (playername-password pair is not contained in the database)
         + _Pass conditions_:
             + The response contains an error code along with an error message indicate a fail login attempt was made
             + The staff is not authenticated
-    + **`testLoginStaffInvalidUsername`**: test if the server behaves as expected when an invalid `username` is provided
+    + **`testLoginStaffInvalidPlayername`**: test if the server behaves as expected when an invalid `playername` is provided
         + _Preconditions_:
-            + Invalid `username` is provided (`username` is in invalid format)
+            + Invalid `playername` is provided (`playername` is in invalid format)
         + _Pass conditions_:
-            + The response contains an error code along with an error message indicate an invalid `username` was provided
+            + The response contains an error code along with an error message indicate an invalid `playername` was provided
             + The staff is not authenticated
     + **`testLoginStaffInvalidPassword`**: test if the server behaves as expected when an invalid `password` is provided
         + _Preconditions_: